Introduction

 Configuration

 Astra can be configured in a few ways for runtime.
 As of now there is no native TLS/SSL support and needs a reverse proxy such as Caddy to handle that.
+Check Deployment for more information.

 However every configuration option will be available at the Astra global table instead.
 For example, changing the compression, port and hostname is as such: